-Wassail Weekend, Woodstock, Vermont’s holiday soirée, is like a Currier & Ives print come to life.
+Wassail Weekend—Woodstock, Vermont’s annual holiday soirée—is like a Currier & Ives print come to life.
 Horse-drawn wagons, the village green full of carolers, a dusting of snow and a nip in the air are reasons why the town fills with cheery revelers each year.
-Woodstock’s population doubles as some 3,000 people visit for a horse-and-wagon home tour, Christmas and Celtic caroling and the equestrian parade.
-Join in at one of the sing-alongs, follow the 400 luminaries to the bonfire on the green or visit the Woodstock Inn for some of the biggest gingerbread houses you’ll ever see.
+Woodstock’s population doubles as some 3,000 people visit for a horse-and-wagon home tour, to drink Wassail punch and munch on cider donuts on sleigh rides at the Billings Farm & Museum and enjoy Christmas and Celtic caroling and the equestrian parade.
+Join in at one of the sing-alongs, follow the 400 luminaries to the bonfire on the green or see one of several holiday shows at the Pentangle Arts at Town Hall Theatre and Grange Theatre.

 2. Nevada City Victorian Christmas in Nevada City, California

 December 5, 8, 12, 15 and 19, 2021